 Cost

-Extender: Extenders are much cheaper and easy to find.
+- WiFi Extender: WiFi extenders are much cheaper and easy to find.
 There’s no need to replace your router.
 It’s a quick fix for minor coverage issues.

-Verdict: Extenders win on price, but mesh offers better long-term value.
+Verdict: WiFi extenders win on price, but mesh offers better long-term value.

 Coverage